AI-HELP/sdk-android-example/android-SDK Access Instructions.md

 # Android SDK Access Instructions
+## 1，There are two ways to access a budget SDK, one way is imported after download, another way is from jcenter is introduced.
+## One way :

-## Ⅰ. Download Android SDK.
+### Ⅰ. Download Android SDK.
 Click the button "Clone or download" in the top right corner to download Android SDK and then unzip the file.

-## Ⅱ. cocos2dx Interface List
-Put ECServiceCocos2dx.h, ECServiceCocos2dx.cpp in the interface folder in your Classes folder.
-## Ⅲ. Import elvachatservice into project
+### Ⅱ. Import elvachatservice into project
 Copy the elvachatservice folder to your main directory

-## Ⅳ. Import Google App Indexing into project
+### Ⅲ. Import Google App Indexing into project
 Import play-services-appindexing into your project(IF the item google service appindexing exists, this step can be ignored).

+### Ⅳ.Import Android appcompact into project
+Import Android appcompact from Android_libs into your project(If the item exsit,this step can be ignored). <br />
+If you use Gradle: <br />
+Modify the build.
+Gradle, and add the following section.
+> compile 'com.android.support:appcompat-v7:23.4.0' <br />
+    compile 'com.android.support:design:23.4.0' <br />
+    compile 'com.android.support:recyclerview-v7:23.4.0' <br />
+    compile 'com.android.support:cardview-v7:23.4.0' <br />

+## Another way
+Note: only available on Android Studio or other Gradle -based projects, can be directly modify configuration to increase the introduction of Elva SDK.
+ ### Ⅰ. Add the following allprojects to your build.gradle file inside the project section.
+ >  <pre> allprojects   {   <br />
+ repositories   {   <br />
+ jcenter  (  )  }   <br />
+        }

+### Ⅱ.Add the following dependencies to your build.gradle file inside the depencencies section.
+> dependencies {  <br />
+    compile 'net.aihelp:elva:1.0.0'  <br />
+    compile 'org.fusesource.mqtt-client:mqtt-client:1.12'  <br />
+    compile 'com.android.support:appcompat-v7:23.4.0'  <br />
+    compile 'com.android.support:design:23.4.0'  <br />
+    compile 'com.android.support:recyclerview-v7:23.4.0'  <br />
+    compile 'com.android.support:cardview-v7:23.4.0'  <br />
+}  <br />

-## Ⅴ. Access Project Configuration
+## 2. Access Project Configuration
 Modify the AndroidManifest.xml in elvachatservice folder to add the required configuration:

-### 1. Add the required permissions:
+### Ⅰ. Add the required permissions:
     <Uses-permission android: name = "android.permission.INTERNET" />
     <Uses-permission android: name = "android.permission.ACCESS_NETWORK_STATE" />
     <Uses-permission android: name = "android.permission.WRITE_EXTERNAL_STORAGE" />
     <Uses-permission android: name = "android.permission.READ_EXTERNAL_STORAGE" />
-### 2. Add activity:
+### Ⅱ. Add activity:
     <Activity
         Android: name = "com.ljoy.chatbot.ChatMainActivity"
         Android: configChanges = "orientation | screenSize | locale"